 |

-A Student's Guide to Practical Atheism
+God Is Dead or A Student's Guide to Practical Atheism

 Today's article goes out to those of my gentle readers who, in their search for identity, have experienced or are currently experiencing a crisis of faith.
 I wish to tell them that it's alright.
 Many individuals - especially those with proper education and above average intelligence - endure periods of diffusion.
 They begin questioning the church in which they where reared.
 They commence their own research, sometimes trying on various doctorines like so many pairs of designer jeans.
 This is perfectly normal.
 With the proper counseling, most of these individuals live out their lives as healthy, functional Atheists.